sswam/allemande/doc/guide.md

 ## Basic intro to AI Image Generation

-IMPORTANT: The agents Illu and Gema are experts on image gen. We can talk to them to learn about image prompting, much more than is in this guide.
+IMPORTANT: The agents Illu and Gemu are experts on image gen. We can talk to them to learn about image prompting, much more than is in this guide.

 This asks Jily, an image gen AI, to draw a big dog, in a medium-quality landscape image: